Everyone makes mistakes investing — even the so-called “pros.” I’ve made mistakes, and I’m sure you’ve made some mistakes.

 Jon from Money Smart Guides

-It was at the peak of the dot com bubble.
+It was at the peak of the dot-com bubble.
 My grandfather gave us grandkids $2,000 as a gift.
 I wanted to invest my money, so I looked for a fund based on past performance.
-The Fidelity fund I chose was up 60% the past year.
-I got excited thinking I could double my money in less than 2 years!
+The Fidelity fund I chose was up 60 percent the past year.
+I got excited thinking I could double my money in less than two years!

-After about 6 months, the bubble burst.
-When I sold, I had lost more than 50% of my money.
+After about six months, the bubble burst.
+When I sold, I had lost more than 50 percent of my money.
 I think I ended up with $900.
 I learned very quickly to not invest based on how it did last year.

 You can read more from Jon at Money Smart Guides.